What to know to keep your big kids safe while on the go.

 How To Tell If It’s Time To Move Up

-How can you tell that your child is ready to move on from their forward-facing car seat into a Harness-2-Booster?
+How can you tell that your child is ready to move on from their forward-facing car seat into a Belt-Positioning Booster?
 Here are a few things to look for:

 - Your child reached the top weight or height allowed for their convertible car seat with a harness.
 (These limits are listed on the seat and also included in the user guide.)